Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Direct-photon production

 \subsection{Inclusive to decay photon ratio}

-In the quasi-real virtual-photon region where the \ptee of the dilepton pair is much larger than its mass ($p^{2}_{\rm T,ee} \gg m^{2}_{\rm ee}$), the fraction of virtual direct photons over inclusive photons can be extracted from the measured dielectron yield.
+In the quasi-real virtual-photon region where the \ptee of the dilepton pair is much larger than its mass ($p^{2}_{\rm T,ee} \gg m^{2}_{\rm ee}$), the fraction of virtual direct photons over inclusive photons can be extracted from the measured dielectron yield, as performed for the first time by the PHENIX Collaboration\,\cite{PHENIX:2008uif,PHENIX:2009gyd}.
 To this end, the \mee spectra in different \ptee intervals are fitted in the range $0.12 < \mee < 0.34$~\GeVmass with a three-component function